Copenhagen interpretation can survive the upgraded Schroedinger's cat Gedankenexperiment: The Frauchiger-Renner Gedankenexperiment

 Here $\left\vert -1/2\right\rangle _{L}$ and $\left\vert +1/2\right\rangle _{L}$\ are defined as the state of lab $L$\ depending on whether the incoming spin was $\left\vert \downarrow \right\rangle _{S}$ or $\left\vert \uparrow \right\rangle _{S}$, respectively.
 If the outcome associated to $ \left\vert ok\right\rangle _{L}$ occurs he announces $w=ok$\ and else $ w=fail $.

 At $n:40$, if $\bar{w}=\overline{ok}$\ and $w=ok$\ then the experiment is halted.

-According to \cite{qi1571}, this Gedankenexperiment can make the agents arrive at conflicting conclusions when they all employ the same form of quantum theory.
+According to \cite{qi1571}, this Gedankenexperiment can make the agents arrive at conflicting conclusions (thus violating Assumption (C)) when they all employ the same form of quantum theory.
 Some main points of the reasoning is briefly reviewed below.

 (i) From agent $\bar{F}$'s point of view:

 Suppose that $\bar{F}$\ got $r=tails$\ in round $n$.
 Then according to the above experimental instructions, she can make the statement

 \textit{Statement} $\bar{F}^{n:01}$: \textquotedblleft The spin $S$ is in state $\left\vert \rightarrow \right\rangle _{S}$\ at time $n:10$ .\textquotedblright